Non-Recourse Financing

 Who qualifies and why it matters

 Non-recourse providers deploy rigorous underwriting standards.
 They exclusively finance employees at late-stage, highly vetted companies (established unicorns) with a high statistical probability of a near-term successful exit.
 They diversify their fund's risk across a portfolio of premium startups.
 This means not everyone can access non-recourse financing; it's primarily available to employees at well-known, high-valuation private companies where the lender has high conviction.
-The availability of non-recourse financing has dismantled the 'golden handcuffs' paradigm: employees can now exercise and leave without risking personal financial ruin, restoring labor mobility.
+For employees who qualify, non-recourse financing can loosen the 'golden handcuffs': they can exercise and leave without risking personal financial ruin.
+However, access is limited to a small subset of startup employees at highly valued companies.

 Common questions